ibm-cloud-docs/vpc/hub-spoke-planning.md

 * Only an authorized user can delete the DNS resolution binding from a hub VPC and a DNS-shared VPC.
 To delete the DNS resolution binding from a hub VPC, the user must be assigned the `is.vpc.dns-resolution-binding.delete` and `is.vpc.dns-resolution-binding.disconnect` IAM actions.
 You can assign the user with the `DNSBindingConnector` access policy and Administrator or Editor platform roles.

 ## DNS-shared VPC considerations
-{: #spoke-considerations}
+{: #dns-shared-vpc-considerations}

-Review the following planning considerations for the DNS-shared (spoke) VPCs:
+Review the following planning considerations for the DNS-shared VPCs:

 * You can assign a DNS resolution binding to a hub VPC either by selecting it from a list of VPCs (if the hub VPC exists in the same account), or by entering the hub VPC cloud resource name (CRN) (if the hub VPC exists in another account).
 * If DNS-shared VPCs contain VPE gateways that conflict with the DNS hub VPEs or any of the VPEs shared with its existing DNS-shared VPCs, the DNS-shared VPC must disable the DNS resolution binding for that VPE, before it is created.
 You will have similar issues if you try to create a conflicting VPE after the DNS resolution binding is already created.
 * When the resolver for DNS-shared VPC is delegated to the DNS hub VPC's custom resolver, disabling DNS sharing on an individual endpoint gateway in the DNS-shared VPC might cause DNS resolution failure on the DNS-shared VPC for this endpoint gateway.
 * You cannot create more than one DNS resolution binding for a DNS-shared VPC.
 * You can view the DNS resolution binding details to get information about the hub VPC, as well as which endpoint gateways in the DNS-shared VPC have DNS sharing enabled.
-* You cannot delete the DNS resolution binding on a DNS-shared (spoke) VPC if the DNS resolver type is set to Delegated.
+* You cannot delete the DNS resolution binding on a DNS-shared VPC if the DNS resolver type is set to Delegated.
 You must first update the DNS resolver type to System or Manual, and then delete the DNS resolution binding.
 * For the DNS-shared VPC to use the delegated DNS server on the hub VPC, the hub VPC must run the custom resolver on its networks.
 * You can enable or disable DNS sharing on each individual endpoint gateway in the DNS-shared VPC.
 * You can configure the DNS resolver of the DNS-shared VPC to the custom resolver on the hub VPC.